Shooting the Messenger

 Bernard Payeur representing himself

-I again prepared my arguments after reading old Memorandums of Point of Arguments* given to me by the always helpful Court staff.
+I again prepared my arguments after reading old Memorandums of Points of Arguments given to me by the always helpful Court staff.
+The clerk at the Federal Court said I had not proven malice as required under section 28.
+However, when I got the Federal Court’s decision that was not what it communicated, from a layman’s understanding. .

 STATEMENT OF FACTS